STIXProject/python-stix/docs/overview/id_namespaces.rst

 id declarations that look like ``id="example:Package-2813128d-f45e-41f7-b10a-20a5656e3785"``.

-To change this, use the :meth:`stix.utils.idgen.set_id_namespace` method which takes a dictionary as a parameter.
+To change this, use the :meth:`mixbox.idgen.set_id_namespace` method which takes a dictionary as a parameter.

 .. code-block:: python